Cat Colony Care

 10. Provide a replacement caretaker during a primary caretaker's temporary or permanent absence.

 11. Seek help for ill and injured colony cats.
 Cats can and should be retrapped if they are ill or injured.
 It is inhumane to allow them to suffer.
 Euthanasia may also be required in the case of some very sick or injured cats.
+Contact the TNVR group for your area if you need assistance.

 12. Maintain a clean, neat, sanitary, and odor-free colony care area.
 Dirty and stinking colony care areas are not only bad for the cats but likely to upset neighbors and property managers.